Board games

 Cooperative and memory game

-Island in Sight! is Ribas's first game, which found inspiration in his eldest daughter, Pepa, shortly before the COVID pandemic broke out.
+Island in sight (Mercury) is Ribas's first game, which found inspiration in his eldest daughter, Pepa, shortly before the COVID pandemic broke out.
 It was 2019, and Pepa was two years old.
 She is now the eldest of three sisters.
 "The goal was to try to create something to play with her.
-I'm not sure about the sequence of whether I wanted to make a pirate game and then found a way, or if it was the other way around," explains the author, who, instead of competing, proposes that the children playing collaborate to achieve a common goal: finding hidden treasure.
-The starting gun comes when a group of pirates see, for just a moment, the map of an island where there is hidden treasure and decide to go find it.
+I'm not sure about the sequence of whether I wanted to make a pirate game and then found a way, or if it was the other way around," explains the author, who, instead of competing, proposes that the children playing collaborate to achieve a common goal: finding the hidden treasure.
+The starting gun is fired when a group of pirates see, for just a moment, the map of an island where there is hidden treasure and decide to go find it.

 Multi-level experience

 Having to play multiple roles throughout the game also allows children to play at three or six years old.
 The game also has three difficulty levels, which, as Ribas points out, "are actually six, because each level has two types of maps to choose from: one illustrated, as seen with the glasses, and one mapped."
 Thus, younger children will only have to identify three elements of the treasure island, and older children, five.
-At the most advanced level, there are seven or eight drawn elements, but only five need to be chosen; "the rest are just to throw them off."
+At the most advanced level, there are seven or eight drawn elements, but only five need to be chosen; "the others are just to throw you off."

 The game's versatility allows for a balance between the people who play it.
 The Ludo Association, a non-profit association that brings together board game creators from Catalonia and Spain, contributed to the idea of different levels.
 "Once the game was created, I was able to try it out at one of their meetings, and there they suggested creating several difficulty levels to broaden the audience," recalls the creator, who currently acknowledges that his creative work must be carried out "secretly, at night, while the rest of the family is asleep."